grafana/terraform-provider-grafana/slo_testing/hg/hg_testing_README.md

 # How to Test the SLO Terraform Provider - Hosted Grafana

 ## Create your HG Account and Get the SLO Plugin Deployed
+Generate a new Service Account Token, and set the environment variable GRAFANA_AUTH to the value of your token (or you can specify the `auth` field within the Terraform State file).

 ## Understanding Terraform Provider Code Flow
 1. Within the terraform root directory, run `make install`.
 This command creates a binary of the Terraform Provider and moves it into the appropriate Terraform plugin directory, which allows for testing of a custom provider.